tungstenfabric/tf-devstack/rhosp/README.md

 # tf-devstack/rhosp

-Bunch of scripts for deployment RHOSP on 4 VM (RHEL) running inside qemu-kvm host (Ubuntu).
+Bunch of scripts for deployment RHOSP on 4 VM (RHEL)

 ## Requirements

-Bare metal KVM host with >8 CPU and >=32GB Memory
 Red Hat account is needed for setting RHEL subscription.

 ## Limitations